liquidctl/liquidtux/Documentation/hwmon/razer_hanbo.rst

 ``echo 40 > /sys/class/<...>/hwmonZ/temp2_auto_point2_pwm``

 When writing to these nodes, the driver will accept values between 20-100 inclusive (x14-x64) and clamp invalid values to the relevant extreme.
-Curve PWM values must be equal to or greater than the previous point as the curve progresses.
+PWM values must be monotonically increasing along the curve.
 Switching to profile 4, fan or pump, sanity checks the associated curve before uploading to the AIO.
-An invalid curve is reported upon attempting to switch to profile 4 via ``write error: Invalid argument``, in which case no changes are made to the AIO.
+An invalid curve is reported upon attempting to switch to profile 4 as ``write error: Invalid argument``, in which case no changes are made to the AIO.
 Should profile 4 be active and a curve point is altered via sysfs you will need to set profile 4 again on that channel to upload the new curve.

 AIO Reference Temperature
 ^^^^^^^^^^^^^^^^^^^^^^^^^